-For the the three underwriters who oppose withdrawal at this time but favor later withdrawal; the nine remaining defendants have taken no position on withdrawal of reference foregoing reasons, the Court finds that there is cause for withdrawal of reference as to the claims against Kutak based upon Kutak's right to jury trial which was timely demanded.
+For the foregoing reasons, the Court finds that there is cause for withdrawal of reference as to the claims against Defendants Bryan C. Whipple, Chad S. Maxwell, Dane Devlin, and Kyle Garst based upon Defendants' right to jury trial which was timely demanded.
 This Court cannot conduct a jury trial, so withdrawal will be required before trial on the merits.
 The Court recommends that a decision on when reference should be withdrawn and whether the claims against all defendants or fewer than all should be withdrawn be deferred until the status of the case is solidified.
 The Court sua sponte will supplement this recommendation after all initial pleadings have been filed and pending motions to dismiss have been determined.